Smopzilla/Python-Calculator/README.md

 # Python Calculator
-A simple python calculator
+A simple python calculator.
-I had to create a calculator that followed certain criteria for a course.
+Coursework.
+Had to follow particular criteria.
 There are errors!
 Feel free to fix them if you know how to.